keithalewis/math/det.md

 $$
 so $\det[a_{ij}] = a_{11}a_{22} - a_{12}a_{21}$ in 2 dimensions.

-The same technique holds in any number of dimensions for computing determinants.
+The same computational technique holds in any number of dimensions for computing determinants.
 Back in Hermann's day people were still grappling with how to extend Euclidiean geometry into higher dimensions.
+He was way ahead of his time.